k2view-academy/K2View-Academy/articles/07_table_population/11_02_root_functions_code_examples.md

 [Click to display an example of the entire fnPop_NEW_ACTIVITY Root Function in the Demo project.]

-### Example pf a Root Function that Retireves Data from Several Data Sources
+### Example of a Root Function that Retireves Data from Several Data Sources
 Use a Root Function to retrieve source data from several data sources, for example the current LU and an additional DB Interface.
 Add an SQL query per each data source.
 1. Create a **Root Function** using the generated code for the first query that retrieves the data from the LU: